 - Preheat the oven to 160ºC /325ºF conventional oven.
 Prep a loaf pan with parchment paper.

-- Melt the butter and add chocolate chips to the butter.
-Let it melt together until smooth.60 g butter, 50 g dark chocolate chips
+- Melt the butter in the microwave in a microwave-safe bowl or in a small saucepan and add the chocolate chips to the butter and stir it together.60 g butter, 50 g dark chocolate chips

 - Sift together the flour, cocoa powder, cornstarch and salt.50 g all-purpose flour, 30 g cocoa powder, 2 teaspoon cornstarch, ¼ teaspoon salt